 Squirrels are among the craftiest of critter life on Earth, notorious for their skills of scrambling and dodging dogs, cars and more.
-But USA Today reports on evidence that squirrels take even greater safety measures than we have imagined.
+But USA Today reports that squirrels take even greater safety measures than we have imagined.
 It seems that squirrels scent themselves in rattlesnake essences as a safety measure to avoid predators.
 Further, they have done so for at least 18 million years.

 Barbara Clucas of the University of Washington in Seattle led a team of biologists who studied the squirrels.
 As the team wrote in their study currently featured in the Journal of Evolutionary Biology, "Recently, two squirrel species were discovered to anoint their bodies with rattlesnake scent as a means of concealing their odor from these chemosensory predators.”
 And how exactly do said squirrels anoint themselves in “eau de snake”?
 Biologists report that the animals chew up shed rattlesnake skins and then lick their fur.
 Further, the team found that "Squirrel species with historical and current co-occurrence with rattlesnakes all expressed snake scent application.”